samuelbortolin/NLU-unitn-course/first_assignment/REPORT.md

 To do that, the sentence is first parsed to get a Doc object of spaCy.
 A for loop is used to scan all the tokens.
 Using the token's `.dep_` attribute I obtained its dependency relation.
+Once I identified the root token, using the token's `.children` attribute I iterate over its children.
-If a dependency relation of the root token's children is equal to one of the key `'nsubj'`, `'nsubjpass'`, `'csubj'`, `'csubjpass'`, `'expl'`, `'dobj'`, `'dative'` (used instead of `'iobj'` that is deprecated) using the token's `.subtree` attribute I obtained its subtree, that is converted in a list containing the tokens of the span that is related to the found dependency relation and stored into the `subj_dobj_iobj` dictionary.
+If a dependency relation of a root token's child is equal to one of the key `'nsubj'`, `'nsubjpass'`, `'csubj'`, `'csubjpass'`, `'expl'`, `'dobj'`, `'dative'` (used instead of `'iobj'` that is deprecated), using the token's `.subtree` attribute I obtained its subtree, that is converted in a list containing the tokens of the span that is related to the found dependency relation and stored into the `subj_dobj_iobj` dictionary.
-I repeat this process for all the tokens in the sentence and in the end I return the `subj_dobj_iobj` dictionary.
+I repeat this process for all root token's children and in the end I return the `subj_dobj_iobj` dictionary.

 The output of the `extract_subj_dobj_iobj` function for the example sentence is (here is formatted to make it more readable):